 California Drone Laws: An Overview

-If you’re looking to fly a drone in California for professional (i.e., noncommercial) use—like to shoot video, take pictures, or just for fun—you must follow the FAA’s recreational model aircraft rules.
+If you’re looking to fly a drone in California for non-professional (i.e., noncommercial) use—like to shoot video, take pictures, or just for fun—you must follow the FAA’s recreational model aircraft rules.

 These rules require you to register your drone.
 They also limit where, when, and how you can fly your aircraft.
 For example, you must agree to only fly for recreational purposes.
 In addition, you can only fly below 400 feet above the ground in uncontrolled (Class G) airspace.
 To fly in controlled airspace (Class B, C, D, and E), you must obtain authorization from FAADroneZone or obtain a written agreement from the FAA for fixed flying sites.
 To fly in the immediate vicinity of the controlled airport you can get the authorization through Low Altitude Authorization and Notification Capability (LAANC).

 Check out the FAA’s website for a complete rundown of additional laws that govern personal drone use.